regro/cf-scripts/README.md

 to the README in that directory for more information.

-The Pydantic model is not used by the bot code itself (yet) but there is an CI job (`test-models`) that validates the model against the actual data in the graph.
+The Pydantic model is not used by the bot code itself (yet) but there is an CI job (`test-models`) that periodically validates the model against the actual data in the graph.

 ## What has the bot done recently?